stefro/laravel-lang-country/docs/usage/language-switcher.md

 )
 ```

-With this array you're able to create a dynamic language/country switcher like this in your own frontend framework of
+With this array, you're able to create a dynamic language/country switcher like this in your own frontend framework of
 choice.

 ![lang-switcher.png](/public/lang-switcher.png)